20.065 Policy Statement

 5. Community Members' Responsibilities

 It shall be the responsibility of all members of the Brown community to read the University’s Conflict of Interest and Commitment Policy and its related guidelines and to disclose potential or actual conflicts as they arise to their supervisor or assigned senior administrator.
-All Corporation members, all members of the Corporation’s Standing Committees, all Officers of Instruction, all senior officers, and selected staff shall also be responsible for submitting an annual disclosure form .
+All Corporation members, all members of the Corporation’s Standing Committees, all Officers of Instruction, all senior officers, and all staff shall also be responsible for submitting an annual disclosure form .

 Senior administrators are responsible for promoting the understanding of and compliance with the University’s Conflict of Interest and Commitment Policy.
 Members of the Brown community are obligated to resolve any conflicts of interest or commitment through disclosure and cooperation with University officers charged with administering this policy.
 Failure to do so will be deemed a failure to meet one’s obligations for which sanctions, up to and including dismissal, may be imposed.